fnozarian/CARLA-KITTI/README.md

 ## CARLA-Kitti Setup & Installation Guide

-A step-by-step guide for installing CARLA-KITTI data collector to generate synthetic data and export it to KITTI data format.
+A step-by-step guide for installing CARLA-KITTI data collector to generate synthetic data and export it to a KITTI data format.

 Some of the features of the "CARLA-KITTI data collector" include: